-Established by an act of Congress in 1989, the museum works in collaboration with the Native peoples of the Western Hemisphere, from the Arctic to Argentina, to protect and foster their cultures by reaffirming traditions and beliefs, encouraging contemporary artistic expression, and empowering the Indian voice.
+The National Museum of the American Indian works in collaboration with the Native peoples of the Western Hemisphere, from the Arctic to Argentina, to protect and foster their cultures by reaffirming traditions and beliefs, encouraging contemporary artistic expression, and empowering the Indian voice.

 The museum also features an interactive, family-friendly imagiNATIONS Activity Center where visitors can take part in hands-on activities like indigenous inventions and activities, including drumming, basket-weaving, ledger-drawing, skateboarding and storytelling.

-The museum’s Mitsitam Cafe enhances the museum experience by providing visitors the opportunity to enjoy the indigenous cuisines of the Americas and to explore the history of Native foods. (“Mitsitam” means “Let’s eat!” in the Native language of the Delaware and Piscataway peoples).
-The Cafe features Native foods found throughout the Western Hemisphere, including the Northern Woodlands, South America, the Northwest Coast, Meso America and the Great Plains.
-Each of the five food stations depict regional cooking techniques, ingredients, and flavors found in both traditional and contemporary dishes.
-Selections include authentic Native foods such as traditional fry bread and corn totopos as well as contemporary items with a Native American twist—think buffalo burgers!.
+It's a cafe with a difference!
+The museum’s Mitsitam Native Foods Cafe enhances the museum experience by providing families the chance to enjoy the indigenous cuisines of the Americas and to explore the history of Native foods.
+Each of the five food stations depict regional lifeways related to cooking techniques, ingredients, and flavors found in both traditional and contemporary dishes.
+You might try authentic Native foods such as traditional fry bread and corn totopos as well as contemporary items with a Native American twist—think buffalo burgers!

 There is also an espresso coffee bar for hot drinks and pastries in a more casual setting

 No food or drink is permitted to be taken into the museum, as well as pets, and yes kids, selfie sticks!